GauravptpSingh/mini-Spotify-Clone/README.md

 # mini-Spotify-Clone
- We areb creating a mini project of Spotify-Clone using HTML, CSS and JAVASCRIPT.
+ We are creating a mini project on Spotify-Clone using HTML, CSS and JAVASCRIPT.